Digital Equity Ecosystem Measurement Framework

 In response to growing interest from the Coalition Working Group to learn about how they might develop their own budgets, NDIA is accepting any budget documents either directly from the digital inclusion field, or related practice to share with the community and enhance our own learning around this process.

-If you are interested and would like to talk to someone about this topic, please contact [email protected]
+If you are interested and would like to talk to someone about this topic, please contact [email protected].

 Digital Inclusion Coalition Organizing Documents

-Pulling together a variety of organizations and residents across a community is hard work, and the act of representing a diverse set of backgrounds and interests under the banner of Digital Equity is a strenuous task.
-To address these difficulties, Digital Inclusion Coalitions have adopted and ratified organizing documents to guide their decision-making, formalize a member intake process, and describe its role in the local Digital Equity Ecosystem.
+Pulling together a variety of organizations and residents across a community is hard work, and the act of representing a diverse set of backgrounds and interests under the banner of digital equity is a strenuous task.
+To address these difficulties, digital inclusion coalitions have adopted and ratified organizing documents to guide their decision-making, formalize a member intake process, and describe its role in the local digital equity ecosystem.

 Members of the working group have been gracious enough to share some examples of their organizing documents.
 There is no one-size-fits-all solution to building your coalition, but we encourage you to learn from others in the field and adapt based on the specific needs of your community.